-We may be small, but we're punching well above our weight on an international level.
-Scotland and its people have played a major role in helping to develop the world as we know it today.
+We may be small, but we've always punched well above our weight on the international scene.
+From exploration to innovation, Scotland and its people have played a major role in helping to develop the world as we know it today.

 From the more than 20,000 students from across Europe who come to study here each year, to the 500 million bottles of whisky we export throughout the EU, Scotland has had a long history of intellectual, cultural, literary, scientific and economic contributions to Europe.